 Please pay attention to the short size of the text part and its combination with visuals highlighting the company’s people first.

-In addition to a brand expert idea, you can spotlight an employee of the month or show several team members: their photos, short bios, fav Starbucks drink, movie, etc. Just keep this part short.
+In addition to a brand expert idea, you can spotlight an employee of the month or show several team members: their photos, short bios, favorite Starbucks drink, movie, etc. Just keep this part short.

 Can you ignore these cute eyes?
 Yep, it is impossible.